Stripped (Christina Aguilera album): Release and promotion

 Stripped was first released internationally on October 22, 2002 and in the United States a week later by RCA Records.
-Promotion for Stripped started on October 28, when Aguilera appeared at a Chicago radio station B96's Halloween Bash and performed four songs from the album-"Dirrty", "Get Mine, Get Yours", "Beautiful" and "Impossible".
-The same day, Aguilera performed "Beautiful" on the Late Show with David Letterman, wearing a black gown, a black fedora, and black heels.
+Aguilera appeared at a Chicago radio station B96's Halloween Bash on October 24, and performed four songs from the album-"Dirrty", "Get Mine, Get Yours", "Beautiful" and "Impossible".
+Four days later, Aguilera performed "Beautiful" on the Late Show with David Letterman, wearing a black gown, a black fedora, and black heels.
 She also performed "Dirrty" and "Beautiful" on Top of the Pops; the show aired in October.
 On November 1, Aguilera appeared on Today and performed "Beautiful" and "Impossible".
 On November 4, Aguilera was invited as a guest on The Daily Show to promote Stripped.
 At the 2002 MTV Europe Music Awards on November 14, Aguilera performed "Dirrty" with rapper Redman, recreating the stage as a boxing ring while entering the stage riding a motorcycle and wearing chaps during the performance, as seen in the music video for the song.
-On December 15, she performed "Dirrty" at the 2002 VH1 Awards.
+On December 4, she performed "Beautiful" at the 2002 VH1 Awards.
 On January 13, 2003, Aguilera performed "Beautiful" and "Impossible" at the American Music Awards of 2003 (January).
 Aguilera gave a performance of "Beautiful" on Saturday Night Live on March 15, where she also sang "Fighter".
-At the 2003 MTV Video Music Awards on August 23, Aguilera performed with Madonna, Britney Spears and Missy Elliott a medley of Madonna's songs "Like a Virgin" and "Hollywood", and Elliott's "Work It".
+At the 2003 MTV Video Music Awards on August 28, Aguilera performed with Madonna, Britney Spears and Missy Elliott a medley of Madonna's songs "Like a Virgin" and "Hollywood", and Elliott's "Work It".
 Towards the end of "Hollywood", Madonna kissed both Aguilera and Spears during the performance, making huge tabloid stories and fuss from the public, and marking it as one of the most iconic performances from the MTV Video Music Awards history.
 Later that night, she also performed "Dirrty" and "Fighter" with Redman and guitarist Dave Navarro.
 On January 16, 2004, she performed "Walk Away" on the Late Show with David Letterman.
 On February 8, Aguilera performed "Beautiful" at the 46th Annual Grammy Awards, where she also won a Grammy Award for Best Female Pop Vocal Performance for the song.